-For the first time in 35 years, Duke Ellington’s Sacred Concerts returned to the stage.
+For the first time in 35 years, the Duke Ellington Sacred Concerts returned to the stage.
 Envisioned initially by Ellington as a “Festival of Grace,” provenance for Sacred Concerts is informed by a broad spectrum of jazz, classical and choral music, spirituals, dance, gospel, and blues.
 Ellington’s compositional product in this venue consisted of a triptych of 34 songs originally recorded in 1965, 1968, and 1973 respectively.
 It can be argued that an august Ellington facing his mortality considered his Sacred Concerts among his most significant works.

 At this standing-room-only event in the New School Tishman Auditorium, the company performed Duke Ellington’s In the Beginning God, Will You Be There?, Ain’t But The One, Heaven, The Lord’s Prayer, The Shepherd, David Danced, Almighty God, Something ‘Bout Believing, Father Forgive, It’s Freedom, Come Sunday, and Praise God and Dance.
 Ellington enthusiasts likely noted a familiar Come Sunday from his musical Black, Brown and Beige.